mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Support roles are many and varied in a high-tech army, including artillery, combat engineers, medics and staff.
-Artillery are trained in the use of the army’s field weapons.
+Artillery are trained in the use of the army's field weapons.
 At low- to mid-Tech Levels, artillery is composed of large-calibre slug-throwing weapons that fire explosive munitions.
 As Tech Levels increase,